nju-cn-course/nju-network-labs/content/ch03/subch02/make-arp-request.md

 router# swyard myrouter.py
 ```

-> [!NOTE]
+{% hint style="info" %}
-> Again, you may need to activate your
-> Python virtual environment in order for the above command to work
+Again, you may need to activate your Python virtual environment in order for the above command to work correctly.
-> correctly.
+{% endhint %}

 <div></div>

-> [!TIP]
+{% hint style="success" %}
-> When you run your router in Mininet, you'll almost certainly
-> receive packets that you didn't ask for!
-In particular, you'll likely
-> receive non-IPv4 and non-ARP packets (you'll likely receive some IPv6
-> packets and some other fun stuff).
-You should just ignore these non-IPv4
-> and non-ARP packets (and your router should not crash when it receives
+When you run your router in Mininet, you'll almost certainly receive packets that you didn't ask for!
+In particular, you'll likely receive non-IPv4 and non-ARP packets (you'll likely receive some IPv6 packets and some other fun stuff).
+You should just ignore these non-IPv4 and non-ARP packets (and your router should not crash when it receives them!)
-> them!)
+{% endhint %}

 At this point, you should be able to open another xterm on any one of
 the other nodes and send a ping (ICMP echo request) to any of the IP